 Effective October 1, 2014, Messrs.
 Gannon and Reilly have served as members of the audit committee and, on June 28, 2017, Mr. Kim was appointed as member of the audit committee.
+Effective November 18, 2019, Mr. Reilly resigned from the audit committee and Mr. Valosky was appointed as a member.
 Mr. Gannon serves as chair.
 The audit committee is comprised entirely of directors who meet the financial literacy standards of the NYSE and the Exchange Act.
 The rules and regulations established by the NYSE and the Exchange Act also generally require that our audit committee consist entirely of independent directors.
 The Board has determined that Messrs.
-Gannon, Kim and Reilly meet the independence standards required of audit committee members by the NYSE and the Exchange Act and they meet the financial literacy standards of directors who serve on the audit committee, and Mr. Gannon is an "audit committee financial expert" as defined by SEC rules.
+Gannon, Kim and Valosky meet the independence standards required of audit committee members by the NYSE and the Exchange Act and they meet the financial literacy standards of directors who serve on the audit committee, and Mr. Gannon is an "audit committee financial expert" as defined by SEC rules.
 The audit committee assists the Board in its oversight of the integrity of our financial statements and our compliance with legal and regulatory requirements, Partnership policies and controls, the independent auditor's qualifications and independence, the performance of the Partnership's internal audit function and risk assessment and risk management.
-The audit committee has sole authority with respect to the appointment, retention, compensation, evaluation, oversight of the work and termination of our independent auditors and has the authority to obtain advice and assistance from outside legal, accounting or other advisors as the audit committee deems necessary to carry out its duties and receives appropriate funding, as determined by the audit committee, from the Partnership for such advice and assistance.
-In 2018, the audit committee held four meetings.
+The audit committee has sole authority to obtain advice and assistance from outside legal, accounting or other advisors as the audit committee deems necessary to carry out its duties and receives appropriate funding, as determined by the audit committee, from the Partnership for such advice and assistance.
+In 2019, the audit committee held 4 meetings Pre-Acquisition.